-San Francisco is one of the most beautiful cities in the United States with its famous Golden Gate, Victorian houses, the sea, the hills, picturesque towns, and impressive national parks in its surroundings.
+San Francisco is one of the most beautiful cities in the United States, with its famous Golden Gate, Victorian houses, the sea, the hills, picturesque towns, and impressive national parks surrounding it.

-It is one of my favorite cities in the United States; it has it all!
+It is one of my favorite cities in the United States; it has everything!